 Night vision binoculars are very popular among hunters.
-They offer an intensified picture for observation in the night but can be used also in dusk or dawn.
-They are available in different magnifications, which tells us also for what purpose they are meant to be used.
-In the past, the most commonly used night vision binoculars were analog night vision goggles, which were converted into binoculars.
+They offer an intensified picture for observation at night but can be used also in dusk or dawn.
+They are available in different magnification power, which tells us also for what purpose they are meant to be used.
+In the past, the most commonly used night vision binoculars were analog night vision goggles converted into binoculars.
 These are pretty long and have one big objective lens.

 Night vision devices are available in many different shapes and sizes.
-Years ago, only analog binoculars were available on the market.
 These were, and still are, available with different image intensifier tubes, which, in the end, tell us the price.

-The cheaper devices feature a Gen. 1 image intensifier tube, but these are very limited in the distance of observing and also the performance in darker areas.
-The use of an additional IR light is in most cases needed.
+The cheaper night vision binoculars feature a Gen. 1 image intensifier tube, but these are very limited in the distance of observing and also the performance in darker areas.
+The use of an additional infrared illuminator is in most cases needed.

-With a digital night vision, it is also possible to use the digital magnification, so you are not forced to use only one magnification.
+Digital night vision technology offer the advantage of allowing you to capture photos and record videos, whereas analog systems cannot do so.
+With digital infrared night vision, it is also possible to use digital zoom, so you are not forced to use only one magnification.

 Digital night vision devices can also be used during the day since the bright light can not damage the sensor.
 This is not the case with an analog night vision device, because exposing the device on a sunny day can damage the image intensifier tube.

-Whatsoever, digital night vision devices consume a lot more electricity.
-With an analog night vision device, the batteries last 5-10x longer with less battery capacity.
+Whatsoever, digital infrared night vision devices consume a lot more battery power.
+Analog systems have much longer battery life, the batteries last 5-10x longer.

 Both devices have some pros and cons.

 Night vision scopes (monoculars) that feature more than 1x magnification are mostly used by hunters.
-They offer a magnified and intensified picture, which helps the user observe animals, nature, etc. during the night.
+They offer a magnified and intensified picture, which helps the user observe wild animals, nature, etc. during the night-time hunting.

-Compared to NV binoculars, they are a lot smaller in size, and also lighter in weight.
+Compared to NV binoculars, monoculars are a lot smaller in size, and also lighter in weight.
 Because of that, it is a lot more comfortable to transport since it takes less space.

-Night vision binoculars offer the user a great viewing experience because when looking with both eyes, it is a lot more comfortable.
-This is especially noticeable at longer time observations.
+Night vision binoculars offer the user a great viewing experience because it is a lot more comfortable when looking with both eyes.
+This is especially noticeable at longer-time observations.
 The depth perception is also better, but they are more difficult to adjust to the user’s eyes.
-They are mostly pretty big and bulky, and in most cases more expensive then monoculars.
+They are mostly pretty big and bulky, and in most cases more expensive than monoculars.

-A short presentation of NV Binoculars is available here.
+A short presentation of Night - Vision Binoculars is available here.